 - Follow the real digital customer journey.
 One of the mistakes marketers make is assuming all customers follow a linear journey from “awareness” to “decision”.
 Instead, digital touchpoints (many of which aren’t even controlled by your brand) have turned the journey into a complex web of actions, and you must be prepared to interact with the customer at every turn.

-- Take advantage of personalization tools like Drift chatbots.
+- Take advantage of personalized marketing tools like Drift chatbots.
 Get back to the one-to-one sales conversation with a chatbot.
 A chatbot can be easily set up strategically throughout your website to ask the right questions at the right time, and gather customer information to improve their interactions with your brand.

 Regardless of industry, or whether your company is B2B, B2C, or D2C, major shifts to different ways of doing business will last into the future as everyone adapts to a new normal – even as the economy begins to open up again.

-Personalized marketing can now include anything from offering convenient curbside pickup, to providing in-store sanitation, to offering voice-enabled communication and self-assisted online experiences; think AI-powered navigation to be more intuitive and responsive to your customers’ actions.
+Personalized marketing can now include anything from offering convenient curbside pickup to providing in-store sanitation, to offering voice-enabled communication and self-assisted online experiences; think AI-powered navigation to be more intuitive and responsive to your customers’ actions.

 - 84% of consumers wish search identified their needs and narrowed results down to 5-10 choices.